Artemas

 In his early teen years, he wanted to be an actor rather than a musician.
 Everything changed after he watched the documentary Kurt Cobain: Montage of Heck.

 He later described that moment in vivid detail.
-“I’m 16 years old, it’s the school holidays and I’m just passing the time,” he recalled.
-“I came across this Nirvana documentary on Netflix and it changes my life.
-I watched it and pretty much as it ended, I almost made the decision in my head — I wanna be like him, I wanna make music, I wanna play shows.
+“I’m 16 years old, it’s the school holidays, and I’m just passing the time,” he recalled.
+“I came across this Nirvana documentary on Netflix, and it changed my life.
+I watched it, and pretty much as it ended, I almost decided in my head I wanna be like him, I wanna make music, I wanna play shows.
 I just picked up a guitar and started writing songs.”

 Education at Radley College